cabalamat/arclike/wiki/arclike.md

 The patrec will suggest a function converting 1->8, and then on the output of that function it will suggest another function converting 7->9.
 These functions will be chained together to form the final **solution function**.

+### funrack.py = function rack

+The function rack is short-term memory where functions that's part of the solution to as task are held.

 ## Road Map